-To explore your options, please speak to a crane accident compensation solicitor.
+To explore your options regarding crane accident claims, please speak to a crane accident compensation solicitor.

-Each claims case is individual and it’s important to check with your solicitor the specific evidence required for your specific circumstances, but usually you will need proof of the accident, specifically:
+Each claim case is individual, and it’s important to check with your solicitor the specific evidence required for your specific circumstances, but usually, you will need proof of the accident, specifically:

 - Photographic evidence of your injuries.

 - Information on your training prior to using or working with the crane.